Kuroidaka/studyIO/README.md

 ##### On Windows:
 - Download MySQL Installer from the <a href="https://www.mysql.com/downloads/" target="_blank">official MySQL download page</a>.
 - Run the installer and follow the installation instructions.
-6. Create a .env file in the root folder and add your API keys in the following format:
+6. Create a .env.developement for dev or .env.production for docker in the root folder and add your API keys in the following format:
 ```sh
 NODE_ENV=statging